Mircea-MMXXI/azapy/docs/RiskBased_intro.md

 In our presentation we use a generalization of Sharpe ratio where the volatility is replaced by the prevailing dispersion measure.

+[^strat]: Not all strategies are independent.
+For example `'Sharpe'` and `'Sharpe2'` produce identical result (up to numerical precision) although they have different numerical implementations.
+Also there are overlaps between `MV` and `SD` based strategies, *etc.*.

 [^apikey]: Some of the market data providers require a valid API key.